AurumByte/Glass/README.md

 - Then go to "IDE/APremiere" folder and open APremiere.py to start coding.

 ## What is APremiere
 APremiere is an IDE made for Glass programming language.
+I made this Code editor because as of now any other IDE such as VS-Code, Sublime Text 3, Visual Studio and others do not support Glass, they cannot provide intellisense, or color coding for this programming language.
+APremiere is also open source so you can modify it and help me to make it better.

 ## Devlog at Trello
 You can now get it's developement log at: https://trello.com/b/xZ02JY5g/glass <br />